 Sands came into the room, trailed after by her sister.
 Scout was munching on a banana, and waved to me without meeting my gaze.
 Her attention seemed firmly riveted to our apparently fascinating floor.
 Sands, on the other hand, groaned.
 “Yeah, Sean said she was in there when he showed up, and she was still there when Scout and I went past.
 Seriously, it’s half an hour of required exercise and she’s been there for at least an hour and a half.
 It’s like she’s trying to break a record or something.”

 “Maybe she just really likes to exercise?”
 I suggested while opening the bag that the other girl had brought.
-Digging through it, I found three different uniform sets with the purple trim, as well as two sets of the same workout clothes that the twins were wearing.
+Digging through it, I found three different uniform sets (the pants version) with the purple trim, as well as two sets of the same workout clothes that the twins were wearing.
 “Or maybe she’s really a supervillain and her dastardly plan is to make herself look so perfect that the universe itself collapses out of envy.”

 Snorting, Sands shook her head.
 “C’mon, you don’t wanna miss breakfast on the first day.”